clehr/clehr-blog/content/2019-04-26-how-to-easily-add-font-awesome-to-a-vue-cli-project-under-2-min/index.md

  npm i --save @fortawesome/free-brands-svg-icons
  ```

-2. Create a folder **plugins** in the root folder of the project and create a file called **fontawesome.js** in it.
+2. In the root folder of the project there should be a **plugins/fontawesome.js** file.
 Add following content to it:

 ```javascript
 import Vue from 'vue'